Gurottesque/Magic-Economy/README.md

 # Magic Economy Bot

-Simple discord economy bot based on reactions
+Discord economy based on reactions, with minigames and stuff

 It uses SQLite3 as DB